 6. Create contingency plans

 Great event organizers are masters of planning for the unexpected.
 Use learnings from past events to anticipate problems, like traffic jams or electrical issues.
+And with COVID-19 prompting venue closings, restricted gatherings, and other similar regulations, it’s never been more crucial to have a plan, whatever the challenge.
+Prepare safety protocols for temperature checks, hand sanitizer stations, and safe distancing so you can comply with local regulations for venue re-openings.

 7. Communicate key information